apancoast/Healthcare-Deserts-and-Public-Transit/dbt_hdpt/models/docs.md

 {% enddocs %}

 # GTFS
-{% docs stg_source_gtfs %}
+{% docs src__gtfs %}
 ## Source Dataset
 - **Publisher Name**: The Mobility Database. https://mobilitydatabase.org/about.
 - **Dataset Name**: GTFS Schedule MDB-2265.
 Charlotte Area Transit System (CATS).
 - **Description**: "The General Transit Feed Specification (GTFS) is an Open Standard used to distribute relevant information about transit systems to riders.
 It allows public transit agencies to publish their transit data in a format that can be consumed by a wide variety of software applications." -https://gtfs.org/documentation/overview/.

 Maintained by https://mobilitydata.org/.
-Column and table data catalog desciptions from https://gtfs.org/documentation/schedule/reference.
+Column and table data catalog descriptions from https://gtfs.org/documentation/schedule/reference.
 - **Accessed Via**: API
 - **Accessed From**: `https://api.mobilitydatabase.org/v1/gtfs_feeds/mdb-2265`
 - **Accessed Date**: 2024-12-14